IPIC (Intercultural, Pragmatic, and Interactional Competence Assessment)

-Consortium on Useful Student Learning Outcomes Assessment (CUALHE)
+Consortium on Useful Assessment in Languages and Humanities Education (CUALHE)

 This annual conference continues as a vehicle to bring foreign language education stakeholders together and create opportunities for disciplinary dialogue on topics related to student learning outcomes assessment.
 Project work will include an annual summit on student learning outcomes assessment in college foreign language programs, with round tables on best practices, paper/poster sessions, and colloquia addressing student learning outcomes assessment in college foreign language education.